peteryuhang/Computer-Systems-A-Programmer-Perspective/ch4/ch4.md

   icode in { IIRMOVQ, IRMMOVQ, IMRMOVQ } : valC;
   icode in { ICALL, IPUSHQ } : -8;
   icode in { IRET, IPOPQ } : 8;
-  # Other instructions don’t need ALU
+  # Other instructions don't need ALU
 ];
 ```